 Office searches are normally arranged through an agent and procedures are straightforward.
 Renovations and refurbishment can be carried out quickly and economically.

 5. Hiring staff and applying for work visas

-Please refer to the next chapter, “recruiting and visas”, for details.
+Please refer to the chapter Visa and Immigration for details.

-Some businesses will require licences or registration to conduct a specific activity.
+Some businesses will require licenses or registration to conduct a specific activity.
 These include, among others: restaurants, travel agencies, employment agencies, banks, fund managers, insurance brokers and lawyers.